CinCoders/research-front/README.md

 # Research Dashboard

-The Research Dashboard is a system built to display information extracted from professors' Lattes curriculum.
+The Research Dashboard is an intuitive and user-friendly front end that showcases the information extracted from professors' Lattes curriculum through the API.
+It provides interactive dashboards and visualizations for a comprehensive and insightful presentation, giving a better and more engaging visualization of the summarized information, allowing researchers to gain valuable insights into the academic contributions of large groups of professors with ease.

-## Technologies used
+## Main Technologies used

 - [React](https://pt*br.reactjs.org/)
 - [MUI](https://mui.com/)